- Close Reading of Roe v Wade from May 15, 2022, 7:28am

 The first two are relevant, because they’re needed to pass the laws.
-The latter two are relevant, because they can put more pressure on the first two than you can.
+The latter two are relevant, because they can put more direct pressure on the first two than you can.

 And again, this needs to be done in ways that can’t be ignored.
 Filling out the form on your representative’s website is more convenient, but databases sometimes crash, summaries often overlook important details, and your input can be erased with no paper trail.
 Calling is more convenient, but voicemail fills up.
 Letters, protests, strikes, and meetings don’t care about clutter.
 In fact, an overflowing mailbox makes a far stronger statement than full voicemail ever could.

 If you’re listening to people who are saying that “Congress” needs to act next, those people don’t care about reproductive rights.
 Or, rather, they care less about reproductive rights than they do about complaining that they aren’t getting what they want.
 Congress will act when the American people demand that they act, in ways that can’t be ignored.
 We, the people, need to take control.